jsqribe/GOA-Revamped-Skills/README.md

 **Method to test changes**

-# 1.)
+ 1.)
 Push updates to git.

-# 2.)
+ 2.)
 Check dev-channel on discord for bot to finish building.

-# 3.)
-Bot will upload a link of the built game for you to download.
+ 3.)
+Bot will restart the test server with your updates included.

-# 4.)
-Use 7zip to extract the archive file.

-# 5.)
-Run locally to test changes.

-# 6.) let me know if you are happy to merge to master :)

 ---
-**Folder Structure**
-Revamped
-	- NarutoGOA.dmb
-	- NarutoGOA.rsc
-	- config.ini
-	- testconfig.ini
-	- libmysql.dll

----
 ##TODO
-	- Move all Functions to seperate .dm files
+	- Move all Functions to seperate .dm files,